 Pharmacopoeias impose specific criteria for salicylic acid used in medicines :

-- Purity criteria : Maximum level of permitted impurities.
+- Purity criteria : Maximum permitted level of impurities.

 Salicylic acid used in the manufacture of drugs such as aspirin must be of a purity greater than 99.5%, with rigorous control of contaminants.

-Regulations in the food industry
+Regulations in the agri-food sector

 The use of salicylic acid as a food additive is strictly prohibited due to its toxic potential.